 SEO and other extras

-As mentioned, it’s also a good idea to learn the basics of SEO, as it will be a requirement for many of the clients you work with.
+As mentioned, it’s also a good idea to learn the basics of SEO.
+It will be a requirement for many of the clients you work with.
 Android Authority readers can purchase the Complete 2020 Google SEO and Growth Hacking Bundle for just $10, which is a $1390 discount!

 You can also make yourself a more appealing proposition by offering to include images with your writing (you can do this by using a stock photography website such as Envato Elements, or by learning photography).

 Or you could learn web design and start selling those skills as a package.
-For example: you could build a client a whole website with ready-to-go content.
-Or you could provide offer marketing services that include SEO articles.
+For example, you could build a whole website with ready-to-go content for a client.
+Or you could offer marketing services that include SEO articles.